NeueDarshan/simple_ConTeXt/README.md

 do not: instead, we just always suggest keys.
 This is not ideal, but doing better than this would be a lot more complicated.
-So currently we have a kind of compromise between usefulness and false positives: even so, I find it to be a good trade-off where it is at the moment
+So currently we have a kind of compromise between usefulness and false positives: even so, I find it to be a good trade-off where it is at the moment.

 ## Settings